 - Financial security and advancement for workers: Cooperatives often serve the needs of their members by providing worker-members with living wages, the ability to move up the career ladder and financial stability.

-- Growth: By offering high-quality products and services, good jobs and by investing in a local community, co-ops are able to grow and can promote growth in the community they serve.
+- Growth: By offering high-quality products and services, good jobs and investing in a local community, co-ops can grow and promote growth in the community they serve.

 Around the world, there are about 3 million cooperatives, and about 12% of the human population are members of a co-op.
-About 10% of the world’s population, or around 280 million people, are employed by co-ops.
+About 10% of the world’s population, or around 280 million people, are employees at co-ops.
 In the United States, there are around 65,000 cooperative establishments, and one out of every three people is a member of a cooperative.

 The number of co-ops in the U.S. varies by sector and type.
 For example, there are between 300 and 400 worker-cooperatives in this country.
 Worker co-ops employ around 7,000 people and produce in the neighborhood of $400 million in annual revenue.